product-makers-hub/open-micro-saas/README.md

 You will need the following to run this project:

-- Node.js (v18 or newer)
+- Node.js (v18 or newer).
-- A PostgreSQL database
+- A PostgreSQL database.
-- Docker
+- Docker.

 ## Getting Started